Garrett stays in NFC East, named OC of Giants

 The offense under Shurmur finished 23rd in total yards and tied for 18th in points.

-Judge said all three hires share the types of characteristics for which he's looking.
+Judge said all three hires share the types of characteristics he's looking for.